hrmsk66/terraformify/README.md

 ## Configuration

-terraformify requires read permissions to the target Fastly resource.
+The tool requires read permissions to the target Fastly resource.
 Choose one of the following options to give terraformify access to your API token:

 - Include the token explicitly on each command you run using the `--api-key` or `-k` flags.